-The HCCA provides protection from liability for health care practitioners who act in their belief, on reasonable grounds and in good faith, that there was consent for the actions they took [HCCA, section 29].
-While it may be reasonable to presume that consent has been given unless you have overt signs that it wasn't, the CRTO recommends that you verify consent for any controlled act you perform, as a minimum.
+The HCCA provides protection from liability for health care practitioners who act on their belief, on reasonable grounds and in good faith, that there was consent for the actions they took [HCCA, section 29].
+While it may be reasonable to presume that consent has been given unless you have overt signs that it wasn't, the College recommends that you, as a minimum, verify consent for any controlled act you perform.